PSG terminates Diarra contract

 But under Emery's successor Thomas Tuchel he has played a minimal role, with only three league appearances this term.

-Diarra's contract was set to expire at the end of the season but the former France international was let go on Friday (AEDT).
+Diarra's contract was set to expire at the end of the season but the former France international was let go on Friday (NZDT).

 "The club thanks Lassana for his professionalism throughout his time at Paris Saint-Germain and wishes him well for the next steps in his career," said a brief PSG statement.